Koenkk/zigbee2mqtt.io/docs/devices/CK-BL702-AL-01.md

 ---
-title: "TuYa CK-BL702-AL-01 control via MQTT"
+title: "Tuya CK-BL702-AL-01 control via MQTT"
-description: "Integrate your TuYa CK-BL702-AL-01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya CK-BL702-AL-01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-01-01T08:59:10
 pageClass: device-page
 ---